forbesjon2/binomialOptions2018/README.md

 ### Implementation
 This project was halted because of a change to barchart's option data API, requiring a subscription of sorts.
 My future plans are to explore other sources of data such as robinhoods unofficial REST API.

 **important note**: the black scholes equation is only effective for European options because they cannot be excercised before expiration.
-Pricing American stock options with the black scholes equation is a very embarassing and amateur mistake.
+Pricing American stock options is more effective with the binomial options model